muanderson/Convert-E2E_FDA_VOL-OCT-Volumes-to-Tiff-Volumes/README.md

 ## Disclaimer
 These scripts are shared as-is, primarily as a reference for others working with Heidelberg Spectralis OCT data.
 They may require modification to work with different versions of the file formats or different OCT machines.

+## License
+This repository is licensed under the MIT License (See License Info).
+If you are intending to use this repository for commercial use cases, please check the licenses of all Python packages used.